saltsthlm/protips/visualStudioCodeTips.md

+**This site is deprecated and all the content has moved to [AppliedTechnology](https://appliedtechnology.github.io/protips/)**

-We got some more input from students (Przemek) on tips and tricks for Visual Studio Code, that we wanted to share.
+We got some more input from students (Przemek - class of Winter19) on tips and tricks for Visual Studio Code, that we wanted to share.

 ## Intellisense and emmet